MegaMosquito/monitor/README.md

 - **MY_LANSCAN_URL** (default: **http://lanscan.local/lanscan/json**)
 - **MY_PORTSCAN_URL_BASE** (default: **http://portscan.local/portscan**)

+Another option, which I use in a couple of subnets in my home is to run the lanscan tool **on the same host as the monitor**.
+In one of these subnets I actually use just a tiny Raspberry Pi Zero W as the host for both of these tools and it handles this easily.
+On the subnets I don't run the port scanner at all so it shows a big red "X" for ports at the top of the web page on those subnets.

 If you wish to have the monitor distinguish between statically addressed hosts and those that are given random IP numbers by your DHCP server, then you will need to tell the monitor the DHCP address range your DHCP server uses.
 Otherwise just leave these variables both set to their default values of 0.

 - **MY_DHCP_RANGE_START** (default: **0**)